dengking/programming-language/docs/C++/C++implementation/Compile/Name-lookup/Dependent-name-lookup/index.md

 As discussed in [lookup](https://en.cppreference.com/w/cpp/language/lookup), the lookup of a **dependent name** used in a template is postponed until the **template arguments** are known, at which time

-- non-ADL lookup examines function declarations with external linkage that are visible from the *template definition* context
+1、non-ADL lookup examines function declarations with external linkage that are visible from the *template definition* context

-- [ADL](https://en.cppreference.com/w/cpp/language/adl) examines function declarations with external linkage that are visible from either the *template definition* context or the *template instantiation* context
+2、[ADL](https://en.cppreference.com/w/cpp/language/adl) examines function declarations with external linkage that are visible from either the *template definition* context or the *template instantiation* context

 (in other words, adding a new function declaration after template definition does not make it visible, except via ADL).